stormearthandlava/stormearthandlava.github.io/guide/general/builds.md

 This is quick and dirty, your sims will take priority in your gearing process.
  - Haste / Mastery > Versatility = Crit
  - Remember that generally Haste will make the rotation easier to execute and further improve your ability to adapt to movement so will always be a solid stat to go for, and more flexible than Mastery given Haste is also very good in all AoE-focused builds
- - Mastery is still valued over crit as our priority with this build is still Single Target
+ - Mastery has very good synergy with both {{ site.data.talent.mwf }} and {{ site.data.spell.lvb }}.

 # Rotation

 ## Key Notes
-- This build is best used on single target fights
+- This build is best used on single target fights with regular Adds spawns or burst windows.
 - {{ site.data.talent.sop }} is there to amplify what you're already aiming to do at different target counts which can be quite handy, whilst it is appreciable that {{ site.data.talent.eb }} reduces the value gained from {{ site.data.talent.sop }} due to being more expensive and producing less buffs overall - this is only true for the 1-4 target range and the value added is still positive, AoE value from {{ site.data.talent.sop }} is unaffected at 6+ targets.
     * 1-2 Targets = {{ site.data.spell.lb }} (or {{site.data.spell.lvb}} on {{ site.data.talent.dre }} procs)
     * 3-5 Targets = {{ site.data.spell.fs }} if and only if you need to move and {{ site.data.talent.sop }} buff happens to be up and no {{ site.data.talent.if }} buffs remain